KnightfallModding/CustomRPCs/README.md

     /// <summary>
     /// Add our custom Pun component to all players.
     /// Using a patch ensures that players are actually
-    /// defined defined at the time we add the component(s).
+    /// defined at the time we add the component(s).
     /// </summary>
     /// <param name="__instance"></param>
     [HarmonyPatch(typeof(Player), nameof(Player.Start))]